-A. Describe how the Local Education will involve parents and family members in jointly developing the local educational agency plan under section 1112, and the development of support and improvement plans under paragraphs (1) and (2) of section 1111(d).
+A. Describe how the local education agency will involve parents and family members in jointly developing the LEA Consolidated Plan under section 1112, and the development of support and improvement plans for any schools identified for Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), and Additional Targeted Support and Improvement (ATSI) as described in 1111(d)(1) and (2).

-The Henry County School District will take the following actions to engage parents in the joint development of its district-wide parental engagement plan under the ESSA: Parents will participate in the Henry County stakeholder survey, Cognia schoolwide survey, planned school meetings and activities at the schools and central office.
+The Henry County School District will take the following actions to engage parents in the joint development of its district-wide parental engagement plan under the ESSA: Parents will participate in the Henry County stakeholder survey, Cognia school wide survey, planned school meetings and activities at the schools and central office.
 Parents are also invited to attend various school functions within the school day, as well as, after school hours to engage in activities with their children, teachers and administrators.
 Parents are encouraged to meet with teachers during planning times and specific planned parent/teacher conference events.
 Parents are also invited and encouraged to meet with school administration when desired.

-The Henry County School District will hold meetings to secure parent input into the development of the system policy/plan.
-These meetings will be held at different times during the day and at both Abbeville (AES, AHS) and Headland (HES, HMS) Title I schools to encourage participation.
+The Henry County School District will hold a district meeting to secure parent input into the development of the system policy/plan.
+The meeting will include parents from Abbeville and Headland along with administrators and teachers.